Personal Development, Business, Finance, and Investing for Everyone

 Surround yourself with strong, positive, motivated, and supportive people!

 Have you written down your dreams?
 Do you know why it is so powerful to write down your dreams?
 Dreams are ideas.
 They are abstract.
-You cannot really see them.
+You cannot see them.
 You cannot touch them.
 You cannot smell them.

 But the moment you write them down, they become tangible.
 You could see them.
 You could read them.